cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 - GET chunk
 - GET multiple chunks

-For this test, besides the *run* variable, the following ones must be set on the configs.yaml file:
+For this test, apart from the *run* variable, the following ones must be set on the configs.yaml file:

 +----------------+----------------------------------------------------------------------------------------------------------------+
 | Name	         | Explanation / Values                                                                                           |